 Sunsuper became compliant with the Insurance in Superannuation Voluntary Code of Practice on 1 July 2018 for its public offer product, Sunsuper for life, which encompasses the vast majority of our members.

-We are compliant across most aspects of the Code for our remaining products and will be fully compliant across all products by 1 July 2019.
+We are compliant across most aspects of the Code for our remaining products and have been working towards full compliance across all products for 1 July 2019.

-- For our Sunsuper for life for former Kinetic Super members, we will be compliant with the code from 1 March 2019.
+For our Sunsuper for life for former Kinetic Super members, we became compliant with the code from 1 March 2019.

-Sunsuper's plan to comply with the Insurance in Superannuation Voluntary Code of Practice
+Sunsuper's compliance with the Insurance in Superannuation Voluntary Code of Practice

-** Sunsuper for life Business/Corporate: Sunsuper provides a flexible range of insurance solutions to employers through our Sunsuper for life Business and Sunsuper for ife Corporate plans.
+** Sunsuper for life Business/Corporate: Sunsuper provides a flexible range of insurance solutions to employers through our Sunsuper for life Business and Sunsuper for life Corporate plans.
 Due to the specialised nature of these plans a small number are not compliant with some elements of the Code which relate to affordability and in particular the 1% premium cap from 1 July 2018.
-Sunsuper will work with those employers with benefits tailored to the specific needs of their employees and ensure plans meet the 1% premium cap from 1 July 2019.
+Sunsuper will continue to work with those employers with benefits tailored to the specific needs of their employees and ensure plans meet the 1% premium cap where possible..

 *** Sunsuper for life Business/Corporate: In adherence with the Code, Sunsuper has implemented a series of insurance communications to update members at key stages in relation to insurance, specifically when it may cease due to contribution inactivity.
 These communications are provided to all Sunsuper for life Super-savings, Business and Corporate members.
 However, some of the elements in the annual insurance communication will not be available for Sunsuper for life Business and Corporate members until the Annual Statement cycle for 2018/19 financial year.